Locals recommend 5 must-see places when visiting Japan.

 Bữa ăn nhẹ có thể khiến các tín đồ matcha phát cuồng.

-A snack that can make matcha lovers go crazy.
+This snack might drive matcha lovers crazy.

 Jogashima Island, Kanagawa Prefecture